Marcus Montana

 Marcus Montana was the stage name of Marcus Lagudi, an Australian pop performer from the late 1980s.
 He was known for his debut single, "Tell Him I'm Your Man" (mid-1989), which was not a commercial hit.
-However it has been long remembered in the Sydney area and was extensively covered in the local papers during and long after his debut.
+However, it has been long remembered in the Sydney area and was extensively covered in the local papers during and long after his debut.
 His brief music career was the subject of a retrospective by Jack Marx in 2005 for The Sydney Morning Herald.
 Lagudi is the middle of three sons of Italian-Australian greengrocers; all three had attended a private eastern suburbs school, Waverley College.

 Poster campaign

-Montana is largely remembered as an early example of viral marketing, the launch of his brief career in mid-1989 was preceded by a poster campaign in Sydney, which covered thousands of walls, billboards, and telephone poles with posters which declared: "Marcus is Coming".
+Montana is largely remembered as an early example of viral marketing, the launch of his brief career in mid-1989 was preceded by a poster campaign in Sydney, which covered thousands of walls, billboards, and telephone poles with posters that declared: "Marcus is Coming".
 As intended the campaign generated discussion on radio, and expectations in the media and community.
 While the campaign itself was successful in making Montana's debut a talking point, his subsequent music career was a failure.
 His manager, Paul Lagudi, is also his brother.